SurveyGuardian/SurveyGuardian/README.md

 If there are updates to version 1 the newest code will automatically be loaded.
 If there is a major update of FingerprintJs BotD, for example version 2, you can contact the plugin creator to notify to update the code.
 You can also update the code yourself in the file "checker.js" lines 208-232.

 ### Extend the number of attention check questions
-If you want to delete, add or edit attention check questions, navigate to "SurveyHunterProtection > assets > attentionchecks.json".
+If you want to delete, add or edit attention check questions, navigate to "SurveyGuardian > assets > attentionchecks.json".
 Create new entries in the same pattern.

 ## License notice